Pine Hills Improvement Group (PHIG)

-PHIG typically meets on the 4th Monday of each month at 6:30pm in one of the community rooms at the LaSalle School’s Hanner Cultural Center on Western Ave and Partridge St. We also continue to gather insights, concerns, and ideas from our neighbors and other stakeholders in this part of Pine Hills.
+PHIG typically meets on the 4th Monday of each month at 6:30pm in one of the community rooms at the LaSalle School’s Hanner Cultural Center on Western Ave and Partridge St (except for July, August, and December).
+We also continue to gather insights, concerns, and ideas from our neighbors and other stakeholders in this part of Pine Hills.

 PHIG works with the University at Albany’s Neighborhood Life to plan Meet, Munch, & More each September and Neighborhood Dinners.
 We have also developed the BiWeekly CleanUp Program for Midtown Pine Hills with UAlbany student groups, and we are working on Public Art Projects with Upstate Artists Guild.
 To keep up with PHIG News, follow us on Facebook.